About the Blog Stack

 | SEO | 100 | 100 |

-Disqus comment embeds modestly lower Performance and Best Practices — the third-party scripts affect Largest Contentful Paint.
+Disqus comment embeds used to modestly lower Performance and Best Practices — third-party scripts affect Largest Contentful Paint.
+After a one-month free trial generated no conversation, I decided a paid Disqus license wasn't worth maintaining for a personal blog and removed the integration.
 SEO scores 100 on the production URL.
 Running Lighthouse against a staging or preview URL drops that score because those URLs don't match the canonical address the site declares.

 Current versions